 Herbal vegetation in these meadows is indeed rich, the majority blooming during the monsoon.
 In June, when our spring hike took place, precipitation is moderate, but nevertheless we found many flowering species.
 Of these, the majority were also encountered in the forest, but some were restricted to these meadows.
 Common species included alpine forget-me-not (Myosotis alpestris), a species of avens with large, yellow (rarely red) flowers, Geum elatum, a violet lampwick plant, Phlomis bracteosa, and a windflower, Anemone obtusiloba, which in this area comes in two colour forms, white and blue.
 A third variety with yellow flowers is restricted to Kashmir.
 Banks along the streams were covered in thousands of Himalayan marsh-marigolds (Caltha palustris var. himalensis).

 A number of interesting plants were encountered here.
-Two species were abundant, an alp lily, Gagea longiscapa (formerly called Lloydia longiscapa), and the tiny, but handsome Aletris pauciflora, which has been moved from the lily family (Liliaceae) to the trillium family (Melanthiaceae).
+Two species were abundant, an alp lily, Gagea longiscapa (formerly called Lloydia longiscapa), and the tiny, but handsome Aletris pauciflora, which has been moved from the lily family (Liliaceae) to the family Nartheciaceae.

 Other species included Dactylorhiza hatagirea, which resembles the European early marsh orchid (D. incarnata), a cushion-forming rock-jasmine, Androsace muscoidea, and two tall primroses, Primula stuartii with pale yellow flowers and P. macrophylla with violet flowers.